navara99/resource-wall/README.md

-— What each of you did, individually

-1 homepage plus search (Thar)
-2 details page - gist (Siu)
- - rating, like (also on homepage), comment, go to my page/other user page 3 make new resources (Both)
- - screenshot
- - video (dailymotion, Getty Images, codepen, instagram)
- - private/public
-4 my resources (Thar)
-  - filtering
-5 update profile (Both)
-6 login/logout/register (both)

-— Show us what you built (demo)

-— What you learned and/or what you’ll do differently in final projects

-1 divide HTML into smaller ejs files
-2 use React
-3 learned about merge and we should merge more often
-4 commit more often
-5 googling skill
-6 new async syntax

-## To do list
+## Features

-### Requirements

-^ users should be able to save an external URL along with a title and description ^ users should be able to search for already-saved resources created by any user ^ users should be able to categorize any resource under a topic ^ sers should be able to comment on any resource
+- users can save an external URL along with a title and description ^ users should be able to search for already-saved resources created by any user ^ users should be able to categorize any resource under a topic ^ sers should be able to comment on any resource